Sphinty/CCM101-bvaldez/Laboratory-01-Welcome-to-the-Cloud/README.md

-# Laboratory Activity 1: Welcome to the Cloud

-## Mission Overview
+# Mission Overview

-This laboratory activity introduced me to a cloud-based Linux environment using KillerCoda.
+Congratulations!

+You have been accepted as a Junior Cloud Infrastructure Engineer Trainee at CloudNova Technologies, a company specializing in cloud infrastructure, virtualization, and enterprise cloud solutions.

+As part of your onboarding process, you must complete your first mission.
+Before deploying cloud services or managing enterprise infrastructures, every cloud engineer must first learn how to work inside a Linux environment, document their work professionally, and maintain a version-controlled portfolio using GitHub.

+Your task is to complete the onboarding mission using the KillerCoda Playground and create your personal Cloud Computing Portfolio on GitHub.
+This portfolio will serve as your professional workspace throughout the semester and will be updated after every laboratory activity.

+Complete each checkpoint carefully.
+Every completed task represents a real-world responsibility of a cloud engineer.

-## Objectives
+## Mission Objectives

+Upon successful completion of this mission, you should be able to:

-- Access a Linux environment using KillerCoda
+* Access a cloud-based Linux environment using KillerCoda.
-- Explore Linux
+* Explore and navigate the Linux operating system.
-- Gather system information
+* Gather basic system information.
-- Create files and folders
+* Organize files and directories using Linux commands.
-- Use Markdown
-- Create a GitHub portfolio
+* Create and maintain a professional GitHub repository.
+* Document technical work using Markdown.
+* Demonstrate proper documentation practices used by cloud professionals.

 ## Activities Performed